-This story first appeared in 2004 in Washington Square Review.
+This story originally appeared in Washington Square Review.

 By Chris Evans